Evens1sen/Deep-NYC-Taxi-Bike/README.md

 # Deep_NYC_Taxi_Bike

-This is the repo for the ITSC 2022 paper "Forecasting Regional Multimodal Transportation Demand with Graph Neural Networks: An Open Dataset!"
+This is the repo for the ITSC 2022 paper "Forecasting Regional Multimodal Transportation Demand with Graph Neural Networks: An Open Dataset"
-, the deep learning research in NYC taxi and bike prediction.
+, the deep learning dataset and research in NYC taxi and bike prediction.

 ## Dataset